LucasPorteladev/AnalyzingTeamPerfomanceUsingGraph/README.md

-# AnalyzingTeamPerfomanceUsingGraph
-Analyzing Team Performance Using Graph Theory Metrics – This study applies graph theory to football analytics, modeling player similarity networks to identify structural differences between championship-winning and relegated teams in La Liga.
-Insights from centrality and connectivity metrics inform tactical planning and recruitment strategies.
 # Analyzing Team Performance Using Graph Theory Metrics

 This repository contains the research paper *"Analyzing Team Performance Using Graph Theory Metrics"*, which explores the application of graph theory in football analytics.
 The study investigates the structural differences between championship-winning and relegated teams in La Liga by constructing player similarity networks and applying various network metrics.